JoeKnittel/JoeKnittel.github.io/about.markdown

 In an attempt to remain relevant in the ever-evolving technological landscape, much of the blog's content will focus on incorporating state-of-the-art tools and techniques, borrowing heavily from advances in computer science and data science.

 Read everything and thirsting for more?
-Here's a taste of <a href = "https://docs.google.com/document/d/1Gs07ubcfuQOrbJ5QCoZjuy359xcsnL3w4ekPk7J6S_8/edit?usp=sharing"> what's in store</a>.
+Here's a taste of <a href = "https://docs.google.com/document/d/1Gs07ubcfuQOrbJ5QCoZjuy359xcsnL3w4ekPk7J6S_8/edit?usp=sharing" target = "_blank"> what's in store</a>.

 <img src = "\images\squiggly.png" width = "100%">